spotsh/roundcube-calendar-caldav/README.md

     $ vi plugins/calendar/config.inc.php
     ```

-    :exclamation: If you replace existing Kolab Roundcubemail Plugins as described above, make sure to copy the configuration files of those plugins to the new plugin folders as well.
+    :exclamation: If you replace existing Kolab Roundcubemail Plugins as described above, make sure to copy the configuration files of those plugins to the new plugin folders!

 * The calendar setting `calendar_driver` now accepts an array with calendar drivers you want to enable: